Sam-Mucyo/music262/src/server/README.md

 # Music262 Server

-## Overview

 The server component acts as a central hub for music streaming and client coordination.
 It provides audio files to clients, maintains a registry of connected clients, and facilitates peer discovery.

 ## Architecture

-The server has a simpler architecture compared to the client, focusing on content delivery and client tracking:

-### Core Components

 #### AudioServer (`audio_server.h/audio_server.cpp`)